 Whenever you watch Ayaan speak, she always displays a high level of passion—no matter the topic.
 One of the main focuses of Ayaan’s work over the last decade has been freedom of speech.
 Recently, she has seen the growing threat of cancel culture and the implications it could have on freedom of speech.
 With the concept of cancel culture becoming more prevalent in the U.S., I’ve seen her take to The Wall Street Journal, Washington Examiner, and Fox News to fight against this dangerous mindset.

-Now that school is starting again and our campus program, the Critical Thinking Unit, is getting up to speed, I thought now would be a good time to sit down with Ayaan and talk about why she is such a staunch defender of free speech.
+Now that school is starting again and our campus program, the Critical Thinking Fellowship, is getting up to speed, I thought now would be a good time to sit down with Ayaan and talk about why she is such a staunch defender of free speech.

 George Zarubin, AHA Foundation’s Executive Director: Ayaan, people who know about you understand how your upbringing shaped your stance on a lot of AHA Foundation’s key causes: female genital mutilation (FGM), forced marriage, honor violence.
 You’ve spoken about those issues publicly.
 You’ve always been a defender of free speech, but you’ve been more vocal about it recently with the rise of cancel culture.
 Can you elaborate on how your upbringing formed your opinions on freedom of speech?